nl253/Notes/Database-Systems/data-modelling.md

     There may be more than one association between entities.

     E.g.: `Person -- owns > -- Car` and `Person -- drives > -- Car`

+Non-Prime Attribute
+:   an attribute that is not a part of any candidate key of the relation.

+Prime Attribute
+:   a key or parts of a key

+Physical schema
+:   how data is to be represented and stored (files, indices, et al.) in
+    secondary storage using a particular DBMS